Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 2. Ensure that the built in add-ons "Add Mesh: Extra Objects" and "Add Curve: Extra Objects" are enabled.

 ***Note***: This text file contains helper functions towards the top and various algorithms below, each producing a unique animation.
 These algorithms are enclosed in triple quotes to prevent their execution.

 3. To run a specific algorithm, remove the triple quotes and select the "Scene Collection" in the "Outliner" panel to make it active.
 Then, press the "Run Script" button at the top of the text editor or use the "Alt-P" shortcut.
 This will generate a new collection within the "Scene Collection", which I name "Stuff", containing all the objects required for the animation, along with the dummy object.
 The geometry and name of the dummy object now represents the final animation.

-***Note***: The Python scripts contain many comments to aid in understanding how these animations are generated.
-Enjoy exploring the fascinating world of Hopf fibers!

 ## Contributions
 If you would like to contribute to this project, you're more than welcome!
 Possible contributions include reducing the number of nodes used in the "Sphere Rainbow" material's upper path, altering the node layout/wiring structure, simplifying/troubleshooting Python algorithms, submitting your own Python animation, and correcting grammar, math, etc.